-E. What other obligations should be placed on the promoters or users
+Other obligations to be placed on the promoters or users

-(i) Process of identifying scheme users
+Process of identifying scheme users

-158. Identifying scheme users is an essential part of any mandatory disclosure regime and existing regimes identify these in two ways: 1) through the use of scheme reference numbers which enable them to identify which taxpayer has used a specific scheme.
-Or, 2) instead of (or in addition to) using an identifying number, they impose an obligation on the promoter to provide a list of clients who have made use of a disclosed scheme.
+158. Identifying scheme users is an essential part of any mandatory disclosure regime and existing regimes identify these in two ways: (1) through the use of scheme reference numbers which enable them to identify which taxpayer has used a specific scheme; or, (2) instead of (or in addition to) using an identifying number, they impose an obligation on the promoter to provide a list of clients who have made use of a disclosed scheme.
+10